 There is no exam and there is no Maryland REALTOR® charges or fees for the HOC certification.
 There may be some materials or facility costs associated with certain classes or locations.
 After completing the required classes, your name will be placed on a revolving referral list on the http://www.marylandhomeownership.com website, based on your preferred business locations (up to three.)

 The HOC program is not affiliated or endorsed by the National Association of REALTORS®.

 After the HOC certification is obtained, it is good for a two year cycle ending on December 31 of the expiring year.
 To stay certified, you must complete the Maryland Mortgage Program class and another HOC course within the second year.

-May 9, 2018 at Garrett County Board of REALTORS.
+July 26, 2018 at Cecil County Board of REALTORS.
 Register here.

-June 6, 2018 at Greater Baltimore Board of REALTORS.
-Registration link coming soon.
+October 15, 2018 at Anne Arundel County Association of REALTORS.
+Registration information coming soon.

-June 21, 2018 at Prince George's County Association of REALTORS.
-Registration link coming soon.
+November 29, 2018 at Coastal Association of REALTORS.
+Registration information coming soon.

 Interested in having a class in your area?
 Ask your local board/association to host a class series.